mikepan/GameEngineBook/README.md

 Chapter 10 - Case Studies - Not Ready

 ## Start Contributing:
-Since This book was written 3 years ago, Blender has gone through many many improvements.
+Since This book was written years ago, Blender has gone through many many improvements.
 So there will be omissions and errors, please help us keep this book up-to-date by submitting a pull request on [GitHub](https://github.com/mikepan/GameEngineBook/).

+## License
+The book is released under the Creative Commons BY-SA license.
+By contributing to this book (through pull requests or otherwise), you agree that your work becomes part of this book which might be publised on a different non-commercial platform in the future.

 ## Credits:
 - Mike Pan